Northwestern State University: Athletics

 The Northwestern State athletic teams go by the Demons, with women's athletic teams generally called the Lady Demons, and its mascot is Vic the Demon.
 The university is a member of the National Collegiate Athletic Association (NCAA) and competes in the Southland Conference at the NCAA Division I level.
 Northwestern State sponsors 12 varsity athletic teams, five men's teams and seven women's teams.
+The official list of sports changes by semester as new groups are approved.